De-escalation in nursing: Strategies for safety

 Maintaining trust requires transparency, respect for patient autonomy, and consistent behavior.
 These are essential requirements for patients to trust nurses and respond positively during challenging situations.

-Creating a safe environment in nursing
+Designing a safe environment

 The future of de-escalation in nursing